2026

 Puget Sound Climate Preparedness Collaborative

-We are hiring a Tribal Partnerships Fellow for the Puget Sound Climate Preparedness Collaborative (Collaborative)!
+We are hiring a Tribal Partnerships Intern for the Puget Sound Climate Preparedness Collaborative (Collaborative)!

 About the Position

-The Tribal Partnerships Fellow will work with a Tribal Partnerships Learning Series (TPLS) Advisory Group and Collaborative staff to develop the content, format, and schedule for the TPLS.
-The Fellow will coordinate with speakers and partners, manage logistics for learning sessions, and support grant reporting related to the series.
-Developing the TPLS will also include developing a companion resource library, which the Fellow will help curate by compiling existing (or where needed developing new) guidance, training materials, and case studies.
-This fellowship is part of a broader effort to build regional climate resilience in the Puget Sound Basin that is grounded in equity, partnership, and Indigenous leadership.
-The Fellow’s work will support enduring change by strengthening relationships, deepening understanding, and expanding regional capacity to center Tribal priorities in climate preparedness efforts.
+The Tribal Partnerships Intern will work with a Tribal Partnerships Learning Series (TPLS) Advisory Group and Collaborative staff to develop the content, format, and schedule for the TPLS.
+The Intern will coordinate with speakers and partners, manage logistics for learning sessions, and support grant reporting related to the series.
+Developing the TPLS will also include developing a companion resource library, which the Intern will help curate by compiling existing (or where needed developing new) guidance, training materials, and case studies.
+This internship is part of a broader effort to build regional climate resilience in the Puget Sound Basin that is grounded in equity, partnership, and Indigenous leadership.
+The Intern’s work will support enduring change by strengthening relationships, deepening understanding, and expanding regional capacity to center Tribal priorities in climate preparedness efforts.

-This fellowship seeks to be full-time during summer months and part-time during school months with flexibility for the Fellow’s academic schedule.
+This internship seeks to be full-time during summer months and part-time during school months with flexibility for the Intern’s academic schedule.
 The position is currently funded through December 2027 and will report to Collaborative staff within the King County Department of Natural Resources and Parks Director’s Office.